alphasentaurii/alphasentaurii/_posts/2020-02-02-pulsar-classification-algorithms.md

 categories: datascience
 ---

-## Detecting Dead Stars in Deep Space
-Detecting Dead Stars in Deep Space is a `supervised machine learning feature classification project` that uses `Decision Trees and XGBoost` to `predict and classify signals as either a pulsar or radio frequency interference (noise)`.
+This is a `supervised machine learning feature classification project` that uses `Decision Trees and XGBoost` to `predict and classify signals as either a pulsar or radio frequency interference (noise)`.

 <div style="width:400px">
 <img src="http://hakkeray.com/assets/images/pulsars/output_93_1.png"></div>

+## HTRU2

 HTRU2 is a data set which describes **a sample of pulsar candidates collected during the High Time Resolution Universe Survey.**

+## Pulsars

 Pulsars are a rare type of Neutron star that produce radio emission detectable here on Earth.
 They are of considerable scientific interest as probes of space-time, the inter-stellar medium, and states of matter.

+## What happens when they rotate?

+Glad you asked.
 As pulsars rotate, their emission beams sweep across the sky which produces a detectable pattern of broadband radio emission when crossing our line of sight.
 As pulsars rotate rapidly, this pattern repeats periodically.
 Thus pulsar search involves looking for periodic radio signals with large radio telescopes.

+## So how do we detect pulsars?

 Each pulsar produces a slightly different emission pattern, which varies slightly with each rotation.
 Detection of a potential signal is known as a 'candidate', which is averaged over many rotations of the pulsar, as determined by the length of an observation.

+## Sounds easy enough

-In the absence of additional info, each candidate could potentially describe a real pulsar. **However in practice almost all detections are caused by radio frequency interference (RFI) and noise, making legitimate signals hard to find.** Thus, legitimate pulsar examples are a minority positive class, and spurious examples the majority negative class.
+The problem is that, in the absence of additional info, each candidate could potentially describe a real pulsar. **However in practice almost all detections are caused by radio frequency interference (RFI) and noise, making legitimate signals hard to find.** Thus, legitimate pulsar examples are a minority positive class, and spurious examples the majority negative class.

 <div style="width:400px">
 <img src="http://hakkeray.com/assets/images/pulsars/output_20_2.png"></div>

+## The Dataset

 The data set shared here contains **16,259 spurious examples caused by RFI/noise**, and **1,639 real pulsar examples**.
 Each row lists the variables first, and the class label is the final entry.
 The class labels used are 0 (negative) and 1 (positive).

+## Features (variables)

 Each candidate is described by 8 continuous variables, and a single class variable.
 The first four are simple statistics obtained from the integrated pulse profile (folded profile).
 This is an array of continuous variables that describe a longitude-resolved version of the signal that has been averaged in both time and frequency.
 The remaining four variables are similarly obtained from the DM-SNR curve.